crs4/aqlbetter-dockerized/README.md

 Read more about this license [here](https://choosealicense.com/licenses/apache-2.0/)

 # Acknowledgments
-This work has been partially funded by the “Total Patient Management” (ToPMa) project (grant by the Sardinian Regional Aut hority, grant number RC_CRP_077).
+This work has been partially funded by the following sources:
+<li> the “Total Patient Management” (ToPMa) project (grant by the Sardinian Regional Aut
+hority, grant number RC_CRP_077);
+<li>the “Processing, Analysis, Exploration, and Sharing of Big and/or Complex Data” (XDATA) project (grant by the Sardinian Regional Authority).